uyuni-project/uyuni-rfc/accepted/00063-hub-iss.md

 pl/SQL could still be used, as a last resort, to apply different commands to different ISS Slave versions, but that would be hardly maintainable, so it would only be suggested to handle critical situations temporarily.

 General recommendation would be to upgrade an ISS Master, then upgrade ISS Slaves before attempting any new Inter-Server Synchronization.
+Another RFC will detail how Hub could make such upgrades easier.

 # Alternatives